Title: Studio Assistant Intern

 Work Schedule: Daytime hours, 9:00 AM–5:00 PM, Monday through Friday.
 Occasional hours during special events.

-Compensation: Discounts on select Highpoint classes, invitations to Highpoint special member events, a discounted monthly rate for artist cooperative studio access for a full year after completion of internship, and direct involvement with a professional center for printmaking.
+Compensation: Studio access for qualified interns, discounts on select Highpoint classes, invitations to Highpoint special member events, and a discounted monthly rate for artist cooperative studio access for a full year after completion of internship.

 Note: Interns must have reliable transportation.